harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-chat-application-with-socketio.md

 });
 ```

-Now when the form is submitted, the user (who is connected to the "chat" namespace) will emit a "message" that will contain the form's contents.
+When the form is submitted, the user (who is connected to the "chat" namespace) will emit a "message" that will contain the form's contents.
 We'll then clear the form.

 On the backend, we can listen for the "message" event and respond by re-emitting the message out to anyone inside of the "chat" namespace.
 The `socket.broadcast.emit()` method lets us send the message out to everyone *except* for the user who initially sent it.